 Before reporting a problem, please check the ConnexCS System Status Page for current known issues.

 Online Chat allows for real-time assistance.
-Initial communication is done with a bot.
-If the bot is unable to help, it will advise you to type "Human" to be connected with a support representative.
+Initial communication is with a bot.
+If the bot is unable to help, it will advise you to type "Human" to connect with a support representative.
 Clicking this button alerts staff, and the first person to become available will reply as soon as possible.
-We find that most questions get resolved efficiently this way.
+We find that most questions are resolved efficiently this way.
 Please note that the chat system is for one-on-one communication about a specific problem, not for multiple concerns or system-wide change requests.

 Support Ticket (found at the bottom of the ConnexCS navigation menu) displays all open tickets for an account.
-Tickets are created by sending an email to email@example.com.
+Create a ticket by sending an email to email@example.com.

 To speak to a Support Representative, please call our office number listed at www.connexcs.com.

 Our support line rings directly to our engineers.
 We kindly ask that you only ring this number during 9:00am - 23:00pm UTC, unless there is a CRITICAL issue.

 Contact us using SMS:

 If you are interested in NOC-on-Demand or Enhanced Support, which would give 24/7 (or to cover their time zone) operational support, please contact us directly to discuss this option.